A modern six-story apartment building under construction at a street corner, with orange barriers and construction materials visible at ground level.

 But those measures, Wong wrote in a statement, were only meant to protect residents of the building, but “neighbors in the surrounding affected areas remain concerned” and want “more than a narrow, site-only response.”

-With the project already built, Wong wrote, “we should do more than satisfying what is technically required to clean up contamination.”
+With the project already built, Wong wrote, “we should do more than satisfying what is technically required and clean up contamination.”

 “We expect better from a city supervisor than peddling NIMBY conspiracy theories and opposing affordable housing projects in his district,” the YIMBY statement continued.